 If a lack of other top-of-mind upper body exercises keeps you doing the same-old thing, consider choosing from this list of moves that target your arms, shoulders and chest.
 Focus on three during your next workout, choose a new combination next time and so on.
 And don’t miss these lower body strength-training moves, too.

 What It Does: Strengthens your chest, triceps and shoulders

-How to Do It: Kneeling on a mat or rug, bring your hands out in front of you, a little wider than shoulder-width.
+How to Do It: Kneeling on a mat or rug, place your hands on the floor and position them in line with your chest, a little wider than shoulder-width apart.
 Tuck your toes underneath you and press back into your heels until your whole body is lifted off the floor.
 Keep your abdominals engaged to avoid a sagging back.
 Slowly bend your elbows, lowering your chest between your hands, and then press down to rise back up again.
 Repeat up to 15 times; complete two to three sets.

 To make this exercise easier, drop your knees to the floor, keeping your feet in the air.
 You can increase the challenge by lifting one foot off the ground or lowering yourself more slowly.

 Be careful not to… lift your hips.
 Maintaining a straight line through your spine is key to properly working your upper body.

 Overhead Shoulder Press

 What It Does: Strengthens your shoulders and triceps